 Insects show a tremendous range of diversity in "horns"; rigid body outgrowths that function as weapons.
-Horns are a subject of great potential for evo-devo studies because they have arisen multiple times de novo, as evolutionary "novelties".
+Horns are a subject of great potential for evo-devo studies because they have arisen de novo multiple times as evolutionary "novelties".
 However, the molecular mechanisms involved in sexually dimorphic horn formation are still poorly understood.
 To investigate the developmental mechanisms of horn formation, we are focusing on the Japanese rhinoceros beetle, Trypoxylus dichotomus (Coleoptera), which exhibits remarkable sexual dimorphisms in head and thoracic horns.
-The male-specific horns of T. dichotomus are among the best models for studying how an extreme, sex-specific morphology is formed (Figure 4, Control).
+The male-specific horns of T. dichotomus are among the best models for studying how an extreme, sex-specific morphological structure is formed (Figure 4 A).